 Successful applicants will be required to enter into a grant deed with the Government of South Australia, with the Treasurer of South Australia to be a party to the deed.
-A standard grant deed will be developed by the Crown Solicitor's Office for administration of approved grants, an example of which will be available for review on the OECD's website.
+A deed has been developed by the Crown Solicitor's Office for administration of approved grants.